1ssb/mangroves/README.md

 # Mangrove

-### Phase 1: Create a data structure that can input multiple keys of several types which must have the same cardinality to bundle.
-(Complete)

-#### Unit Testing: Incomplete

-### Phase 2: DeepCopy to GPU memory and GPU operations return updated mangrove to the CPU.
-(In progress)
+### Pending---Phase 2: DeepCopy to GPU memory and GPU operations return updated mangrove to the CPU.
+(In progress tensor.py)

 ## Mangrove - A Custom Data Structure